Member Organizations

 Current Status: Not Adopted

-The Ministry of Industry and Trade (MIT) is empowered by Audit and Review of Accounts Law No. 26 of 1999 (as amended 2004) (Articles 67-70 & 73) to establish the Disciplinary Council responsible for investigation and disciplinary processes of professional accountants.
-However, as the of the date of the assessment, the Council has not yet been established.
+The Ministry of Industry and Trade (MIT) is empowered under the Audit and Review of Accounts Law No. 26 of 1999, as amended in 2004, to establish a Disciplinary Council responsible for investigation and discipline (I&D) processes for professional accountants.
+The Law provides for disciplinary sanctions, including warnings, fines, suspension, and removal from the register, without prejudice to criminal or civil proceedings before the courts where applicable.

 Current Status: Partially Adopted